videolan/x265/doc/reST/cli.rst

 .. option:: --ssim, --no-ssim

 	Calculate and report Structural Similarity values.
-Default disabled It is recommended to use :option:`--tune` ssim if you are measuring ssim, else the results should not be used for comparison purposes.
+It is recommended to use :option:`--tune` ssim if you are measuring ssim, else the results should not be used for comparison purposes.
+	Default disabled

 .. option:: --psnr, --no-psnr

 	Calculate and report Peak Signal to Noise Ratio.
-Default disabled It is recommended to use :option:`--tune` psnr if you are measuring PSNR, else the results should not be used for comparison purposes.
+It is recommended to use :option:`--tune` psnr if you are measuring PSNR, else the results should not be used for comparison purposes.
+Default disabled

 VUI (Video Usability Information) options
 =========================================

-By default, no VUI will be emitted by x265.
-If you enable any of the VUI parts (sar or color primitives) the VUI itself is also enabled.
+By default x265 does not emit a VUI in the SPS, but if you specify any of the VUI fields (:option:`--sar`, :option:`--range`, etc) the VUI is implicitly enabled.

 .. option:: --vui, --no-vui

-	Enable video usability Information with all fields in the SPS.
-It is generally unnecessary to enable the VUI itself.
-Enabling any of the VUI properties will enable the VUI.
-This is mostly a debugging feature and will likely be removed in a later release.
+	Enable video usability information with all fields in the SPS.
+This is a debugging feature and will likely be removed in a later release.
 Default disabled

 .. option:: --sar <integer|w:h>